-Scaling Agile is about taking the Agile mindset with its principles and practices beyond the team level and applying it across the entire organization.
-This involves a cultural change as well as a global transformation of a company toward a more value-focused business environment.
+Scaling Agile is about taking the Agile mindset with its principles and practices beyond the team level and applying it across the organization.
+This involves a cultural change and a global transformation of a company toward a more value-focused business environment.
 The goal is to create a symbiosis between all organizational structures and effectively respond to emerging changes or risks on the market.

 Achieving agility at scale is much easier said than done.
-Companies need to have a well-oiled system in place in order to bring Agile practices across multiple teams as well as the highest portfolio and strategic layers.
+Companies need to have a well-oiled system in place to bring Agile practices across multiple teams and to the highest portfolio and strategic layers.
 To do that in practice, many of them typically turn to a specific scaling framework and abide by its rules.

 While there is nothing wrong with this approach, it could turn out to be very cumbersome and expensive in the long run.
 That's why we would like to introduce you to an alternative way of scaling Agile across the organization - the Kanban way.